costajob/stock_prices/README.md

 Support for `old` python 2 is not guaranteed, since some components makes use of the `concurrent.futures` introduced on standard library since version `3.2`.
 It is possible to grant back-compatibility with version `2.7` by installing the external `futures` package, but it is pointless for the scope of this kata (considering support will end on 2020).

+## Chart
+The [chart.js](https://www.chartjs.org/) library is used in order to plot data into a non-static chart.
+The minimized script is loaded by an external `CDN`, thus requiring a network connection to properly works.

 ## Footprint
 To grant resiliency (and courtesy of the Python's broad standard library) the external dependencies footprint is kept to a minimum:

-* [Flask](http://flask.pocoo.org/): a HTTP microframework, required by objectives (a plain WSGI server would have sufficed)
+* [Flask](http://flask.pocoo.org/): a WSGI-compliant HTTP micro-framework, required by objectives

 * [Gunicorn](https://gunicorn.org/): a pre-fork WSGI-compliant HTTP server, used to distribute the load among available cores

 * [Meinheld](http://meinheld.org/): a WSGI-compliant Web server, based on green threads and asynchronous network I/O to reduce latency

-* [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/): an HTML parser library aimed at screen-scraping
+* [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/): a HTML parser library aimed at screen-scraping

 # Design